stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/I2S/I2S_TwoBoards/I2S_DataExchangePolling/readme.txt

 *------------------------------------------------------------------------------*
 @endverbatim

  @note The connection between the pins should use a short wires and a common Ground.

 - Software Description
-In this Example, the I2S full duplex interface is based on the I2S2 peripheral with an extra instance called I2S_ext used only for full duplex communication and can operate only in Slave Mode.
+In this example, the I2S full duplex interface is based on the I2S2 peripheral with an extra instance called I2S_ext used only for full duplex communication and can operate only in Slave Mode.

-Both I2Ss are configured as below:
+Both I2Ss are configured as follows:
   - Audio Frequency: 8 KHz
   - Standard: Phillips
   - MCLK Output: disabled